5 Canadiens prospects who could make the team this season

 Now that Reinbacher’s in the AHL with the Laval Rocket, Montreal’s AHL affiliate, management can better assess his skill level.

-And so far, the transition to North American hockey has looked smooth for the 19-year-old Austrian, who already has a goal and an assist over three AHL games.
+And so far, the transition to North American hockey has looked smooth for the 19-year-old Austrian, who netted a goal and an assist over his first three AHL games.

-And while it’s been a small sample size, it’s worth noting that the 6-foot-2 blueliner is also a +2 in the +/- column and has not taken any penalties.
+And while it’s been a small sample size, it’s worth noting that the 6-foot-2 blueliner is also a +6 in the +/- column.

 “Top pairing NHL upside continues to be possible in time,” wrote NHL scout Jason Bukala, who observed Reinbacher at last year’s training camp.